starvagrant/toh/toh.markdown/a_mouse_named_margot.md

 "Dr. Creed."

 "And what are you a doctor of?"
+Margot asked with some interest.

 "The classics."